 - How adaptable is my team to new technology and change?

-- What kind of training initiative will rolling out the project management tool require?
+- What kind of training initiative would the project management tool need?

 - What other tech tools will need to be integrated?